Michael (archangel): Christianity

 The Eastern Orthodox Church celebrates the Miracle at Chonae on September 6.
 The pious legend surrounding the event states that John the Apostle, when preaching nearby, foretold the appearance of Michael at Cheretopa near Lake Salda, where a healing spring appeared soon after the Apostle left; in gratitude for the healing of his daughter, one pilgrim built a church on the site.
-Local pagans, who are described as jealous of the healing power of the spring and the church, attempt to drown the church by redirecting the river, but the Archangel, "in the likeness of a column of fire", split the bedrock to open up a new bed for the stream, directing the flow away from the church.
-The legend is supposed to have predated the actual events, but the fifth- to seventh-century texts that refer to the miracle at Chonae formed the basis of specific paradigms for "properly approaching" angelic intermediaries for more effective prayers within the Christian culture.
+Local pagans, who are described as jealous of the healing power of the spring and the church, attempt to drown the church by redirecting the river, but the Archangel, "in the likeness of a column of fire", split the bedrock to open a new bed for the stream, directing the flow away from the church.
+The legend is supposed to predate the actual events, but the fifth- to seventh-century texts that refer to the miracle at Chonae formed the basis of specific paradigms for "properly approaching" angelic intermediaries for more effective prayers within Christian culture.

 There is a late-fifth-century legend in Cornwall, England, that the Archangel appeared to fishermen on St Michael's Mount.
 According to author Richard Freeman Johnson, this legend is likely a nationalistic twist to a myth.
 Cornish legends also hold that the mount itself was constructed by giants and that King Arthur battled a giant there.

 An 18th-century statue of a triumphant Saint Michael, enshrined as the patron of Bacoor, Cavite, Philippines.
 The town fiesta was originally on May 8, the Feast of the Apparition at Mount Gargano.

 The legend of the apparition of the Archangel at around AD 490 at a secluded hilltop cave on Monte Gargano in Italy gained a following among the Lombards in the immediate period thereafter, and by the eighth century, pilgrims arrived from as far away as England.
 The Tridentine calendar included a feast of the apparition on 8 May, the date of the 663 victory over the Greek Neapolitans that the Lombards of Manfredonia attributed to Saint Michael.
 The feast remained in the Roman liturgical calendar until removed in the revision of Pope John XXIII.
 The Sanctuary of Monte Sant'Angelo at Gargano is a major Catholic pilgrimage site.